ghiscoding/slickgrid-universal/packages/composite-editor-component/README.md

 Vanilla Bundle implementation of a Composite Editor Modal Window which can do the following
 - Create
+- Clone (allows you to clone & edit a row, it's like a copy+edit in a single action)
 - Update
 - Mass Update Changes
-- Mass Selection Changes (similar to Mass Update but only for the selected items)
+- Mass Selection Changes (similar to Mass Update but only for the selected items/rows)

 ### Installation
 Follow the instruction provided in the main [README](https://github.com/ghiscoding/slickgrid-universal#installation).